Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Theoretical Analysis Motivation

 \subsection{Value Discrepancy for Policy Generalization}

 In this section, we give a theoretical analysis of traditional oracle policy imitation algorithms \cite{fang2021universal}.
+Note that previous works give similar analyses but in different formulations \cite{agarwallegged,weihs2021bridging,warrington2021robust}.
 Specifically, the local policy is learned by imitating the optimal oracle policy $\pi^*$.
 We denote the optimal value function of the policy $\pi^*$ learned with oracle states $s^o=[s^l,s^p]$ as $Q^{*}(s^l,s^p,a)$, and the value function of policy learned with local states as $\hat{Q}^{\hat{\pi}}(s^l,a)$.
 The following theorem analyzes the relationship between the value discrepancy and the policy imitation error in a finite MDP setting.